bigomics/omicsplayground-doc/dataprep/datachecks.rst

 | contrast.csv | contrasts    | @ , : empty spaces     | Always start the name with a letter from A to Z (recommended) |
 +--------------+--------------+------------------------+---------------------------------------------------------------+

 **Check #3** Make sure you have samples, counts and contrasts in your filenames.

-filenames:
-should have counts, contrasts and samples in the name.
-Can have prepend or append in the name.
+For example, we accept experiment23_samples.csv, samples_experiment23.csv, but not experiment23.csv as sample input.

 **Check #4**.
 Define intervals instead of using numeric phenotypes.